grafana/Grafana-Alloy-for-Beginners/README.md

 - The learning environment was based off of [grafana/intro-to-mltp](https://github.com/grafana/intro-to-mltp).
   - This repo is a great resource for learning about the Grafana stack end to end, so check it out if you'd like a full end-to-end working example!

-# What is Alloy and when does it make sense to use it?
+# What is Grafana Alloy and when does it make sense to use it?
 <img width="1873" height="1052" alt="image" src="https://github.com/user-attachments/assets/2c5b4c90-e4cb-492f-814d-9a797cd710dd" />
 <img width="1872" height="1051" alt="image" src="https://github.com/user-attachments/assets/f0f919f3-b68b-4847-902d-b3b9c1f48a02" />
 <img width="1871" height="1050" alt="image" src="https://github.com/user-attachments/assets/57e43ff8-5f3e-4dae-aaa0-5cef3b49645d" />